 A single letter as a word with meaning is startling to ESL students.
 Only one other letter in our 26 word alphabet is a word unto itself.
 The letter A is what I used to call a helper when I taught early readers.
 Officially referred to as an indefinite article, the word A is important when distinguishing the difference between say, A baby and THE baby.
 Watching an episode of the British television series Call The Midwife, I was amused to hear the nurses refer to the newborns with the single word ‘Baby’.
 What a lovely declaration to start a wee one’s life!

 During classes that I took to prepare myself for working as a Guidance Counsellor, I learned a lot about using the word I and I encouraged the students I worked with to use it when they started a sentence: ‘I don’t like what Johnny’s doing at recess.”
 “I feel bad when Jenny says that to me.”
-During these dialogues it became chaotic if most of the sentences began with the word You: You said!”
+During these dialogues it became chaotic if most of the sentences began with the word You: “Ah, you said!”
 “You took my things!”

 In previous generations talking about yourself was discouraged, even frowned upon.
 It was thought that if you proclaimed that you were good at something then your head might swell.
 Whenever my mom thought I was getting too big for my britches she used the Biblical quote, ‘Pride goeth before destruction and a haughty spirit before a fall.’
 She didn’t think a person could be an I, without being selfish.